-PROPOSAL 4 - RATIFY SELECTION OF INDEPENDENT AUDITOR
+PROPOSAL 3 - RATIFY SELECTION OF INDEPENDENT AUDITOR

-Ratify Selection of Independent Auditor

-Action by the shareholders is not required by law in the appointment of independent auditors, but their appointment is submitted by the Audit Committee and the Board of Directors in order to give the shareholders an opportunity to present their views.
+Ratify Selection of Independent Auditor.
+At the Annual Meeting, shareholders will be asked to ratify the Audit Committee's selection of Crowe LLP to serve as the Company's independent auditors for the fiscal year ending December 31, 2020.
 If the proposal is approved, the Audit Committee, in its discretion, may direct the appointment of different independent auditors at any time during the year if it determines that such a change would be in the best interests of the Company and its shareholders.
 If the proposal to ratify the selection of Crowe LLP as the Company's independent auditors is rejected by the shareholders, then the Audit Committee will reconsider its choice of independent auditors.
 A representative of Crowe LLP is expected to be present at the Annual Meeting and will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.

-Audit Fees

-The aggregate fees billed to the Company by Crowe LLP with respect to services performed for fiscal 2018 and 2017 are as follows:
+Audit Fees.
+The aggregate fees billed to the Company by Crowe LLP with respect to services performed for fiscal 2019 and 2018 are as follows:

-2018 2017
+2019 2018

-Audit Fees (1) \$530,000 \$510,000
+Audit Fees(1) \$619,800 \$530,000

-Audit related fees (2) 37,355 35,210
+Audit related fees (2) 43,305 37,355

-Tax fees (3) 46,540 40,200
+Tax fees (3) 42,400 46,540

-All other fees 40,340
+All other fees 77,072 40,340

-Total \$654,235 \$585,410
+Total \$782,577 \$654,235

 (1) Audit fees consisted of fees billed by Crowe LLP for professional services rendered for the audit of the Company's consolidated financial statements, reviews of the consolidated financial statements included in the Company's quarterly reports on Form 10-Q, and the audit of the Company's internal controls over financial reporting.
-The audit fees also relate to services such as consents and audits of mortgage banking subsidiaries.
+The audit fees also relate to services such as consents and audits of mortgage banking subsidiaries

-Preapproval Policies and Procedures
+Preapproval Policies and Procedures.
 The Audit Committee is responsible for the appointment, compensation, retention and oversight of the work of any public accounting firm engaged by the Company for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
 Any accounting firm appointed by the Company reports directly to the Audit Committee.

 The Audit Committee must preapprove all auditing services and permitted non-audit services by its independent auditors and the fees to be paid by the Company for these services, except for those fees qualifying for the "de minimis exception" which provides that the preapproval requirement for certain non-audit services may be waived if certain express standards and requirements are satisfied prior to completion of the audit under certain conditions.
 This exception requires that the aggregate amount of all such services provided constitutes no more than five percent of the total amount of revenue paid to the audit firm by the Company during the fiscal year in which the services are provided.
 This exception also requires that at the time of the engagement, the Company did not recognize such services to be non-audit services, and such services are promptly brought to the attention of the Audit Committee and approved prior to the completion of the audit by the Audit Committee.
-During fiscal year 2018, there were no non-audit services that were provided using this exception.
+During fiscal year 2019, there were no non-audit services that were provided using this exception.

 The Audit Committee may delegate to one or more members of the Audit Committee the authority to grant preapprovals of non-audit services and fees.
 In such event, the decisions of the member or members of the Committee regarding preapprovals are presented to the full Audit Committee at its next meeting.
-The Audit Committee preapproved 100% of all services performed for the Company by Crowe LLP during fiscal year 2018.
+The Audit Committee preapproved 100% of all services performed for the Company by Crowe LLP during fiscal year 2019.